EliiseS/website/website/content/posts/monitor-k8s-prom-graf.md

 ## Create a GO API with Prometheus `/metrics` endpoint

-Here's a simple GO API that'll have an welcome page at `/` and a metrics page at `/metrics`, which will display metrics from the API.
+Here's a simple GO API that will have an welcome page at `/` and a metrics page at `/metrics`, which will display metrics from the API.
 The `/metrics` will later be used to by Prometheus Operator to scrape data about the API

 ```GO
 package main